GenomicsMachineLearning/qimr-teaching-2024/README.md

 # QIMR Spatial and Machine Learning Teaching Material 2024

-Follow the headings marked "Required" to setup your environment and follow operating system specific instructions as needed (Windows, MacOS or Linux).

 An overview of the materials to be covered in this course:
 * 001 - Clustering/Cell Typing/Label Transfer/Deconvolution (Andrew Causer)
   * Voyager - Cell Segmentation, Visualising QC, Clustering, Moran-I, etc.